Skip to content

 • Metal roof shingles may be applied to solid sheathing or close-fitted sheathing if the metal shingles are specifically designed for spaced decking.

-• Asphalt shingles must be fastened to solid-sheathed decks. or spaced structural sheathing boards.
+• Asphalt shingles must be fastened to solid-sheathed decks, or spaced structural sheathing boards.

 • Mineral-surfaced roll roofing materials require a solid sheathed roof.